strimzi/kafka-access-operator/development-docs/DEV_GUIDE.md

 to `IfNotPresent` or `Never`.
 If not, then the cluster nodes will go to the upstream registry (Quay by default) and pull the official images instead of using your freshly built image.

+## Running system tests

+System tests has its own guide with more information.
+See [Testing Guide](TESTING.md) document for more information.

 ## DCO Signoff

 The project requires that all commits are signed-off, indicating that _you_ certify the changes with the developer